This spring BirdLife Malta has once again launched its #onthemove campaign to encourage people to enjoy, care about, and protect migrating birds.

 Follow the campaign on our social media!

 Find out more about all the possible ways in which you can participate in the campaign.
-From reporting sightings of migrating birds to volunteering, you can be part of this spectacular phenomenon and give your support in protecting migratory birds and their natural environment.
+From reporting hunting illegalities to volunteering, you can be part of this spectacular phenomenon and give your support in protecting migratory birds and their natural environment.
 Read more below.